kj2386/vetapp/README.md

 ## Veterinarian CRUD APP

 **Project description:** CRUD app using Spring Boot for a veterinarian clinic stored into MySQL.
 Has login information stored into database with BCrypt passwords.
 Table is set with jQuery data tables.
-For the complete code, see it on Github [here](https://github.com/kj2386/vetapp).
+For the complete project code, see it on Github [here](https://github.com/kj2386/vetapp).

 ### Login and registering a new user
 New user is created as a POJO and is saved into the database with a Bcrypted password using Spring Security.